benhoskings/babushka/README.markdown

 Things like rubygems and homebrew aren't hard to install on their own, but with babushka it's _really_ easy, and _fast_.
 But more importantly, you know the job is being done just right, every time.

-OK, something more complex now---a full nginx/passenger stack.
+OK, something more complex now---a vhosting nginx.

-    babushka benhoskings:'webserver configured'
+    babushka benhoskings:'configured.nginx'

 Then you can set up each virtualhost with

-    babushka benhoskings:'vhost configured'
+    babushka benhoskings:'vhost configured.nginx'

 That's how I set up all my production machines.
-If something isn't working, you have a list of things that aren't the culprit: everything in the output with a green √ beside it.
-Conversely, if babushka can detect the problem, the failing dep will have a red × beside it instead, which leads you straight to the cause of the problem.
+If something isn't working, you have a list of things that aren't the culprit: everything in the output with a green ✓ beside it.
+Conversely, if babushka can detect the problem, the failing dep will have a red ✗ beside it instead, which leads you straight to the cause of the problem.
 Test-driven sysadmin!

 # nothing up my sleeve…

 Creating and sharing this knowledge is central to babushka.
 It's all very well to run `babushka rubygems` and have it do a job for you, but the real power is in babushka's ability to automate whatever chore you want, not just ones that others have thought of already.

 To that end, I've tried really hard to make the process quick and satisfying.
-If you spend a little bit of time getting the feel for how to efficiently use babushka's DSL, you'll be cranking out deps just like the `rubygems` and `homebrew` ones above.
+If you spend a little bit of time getting the feel for babushka's DSL, you'll be cranking out deps just like the `rubygems` and `homebrew` ones above.

 ## yeah, but how?

 A dep is one single piece of a larger task.
 A little nugget of code that does just one thing, and does it right.
 Here's a babushka dep, at its most generic.

-    dep 'name' do
+    dep 'name', :argument do
-      requires 'other deps', 'whatever they might be' met? {
+      requires 'other deps'.with('args'), 'whatever they might be' met? {
         # is this dependency already met?
       }